Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 As soon as the groundwork began, local social media was full of outrage about necessary short-term downsides like trees being chopped down, otters being displaced, and playgrounds demolished.
 Residents were entirely ignorant of the many long-term benefits, even the huge long-term reduction in their insurance policy premiums reduced flood risk would bring.

 Selling River Park as a beautification story made selling it as a money-saving story even harder, not that the authorities told either story with much conviction.
-This negative publicity was all amplified by the ‘local’ newspaper.
-Clickbait stories recycling online outrage is easier, and more lucrative, than ethical journalism or public service.
+This negative publicity was amplified by Salisbury’s ‘local’ newspaper (actually owned by a New York hedge fund).
+Clickbait stories recycling online outrage are easier, and more lucrative, than ethical journalism or public service.

-Salisbury’s 43,000 residents may eventually be proud of the results, but unlike the locals of Portsmouth, you don’t find many who can even explain the real flood-prevention purpose of the River Park Scheme, let alone feel any civic pride in it.
+Salisbury’s 43,000 residents may eventually be proud of the results of the River Park project, but unlike the locals of Portsmouth, you can’t find many who can even explain the real flood-prevention purpose of the River Park Scheme, let alone feel any civic pride in it.

 Maybe focusing on the cosmetic results, and avoiding the key flood-prevention purpose of the scheme, could have worked.
 Maybe they reckoned any mention of ‘climate change’ risks alienating ordinary people, yet to be convinced it existed.